Flufy-Nurbs/OD_CopyPasteExternal/docs/datafile_spec.md

 u v:pntid        (for continuous UVs)
 VERTEXNORMALS:# of vertexnormals
 x y z (for each normal)
-VERTEXCOLORS:# of vertexcolors;DEF:r g b r g b a;PNT:pntid (for each color, each component is 0-1 float.
+VERTEXCOLORS:# of vertexcolors:DEF:r g b r g b a:PNT:pntid (for each color, each component is 0-1 float.
 If all you have is r g b, set 'a' to 1)
 ```

 ### Example data format for a box: